openvinotoolkit/openvino/docs/ops/arithmetic/Add_1.md

 **Detailed description**
 Before performing arithmetic operation, input tensors *a* and *b* are broadcasted if their shapes are different and `auto_broadcast` attribute is not `none`.
 Broadcasting is performed according to `auto_broadcast` value.

-After broadcasting *Add* performs addition operation for the input tensors *a* and *b* using formula below:
+After broadcasting *Add* performs addition operation for the input tensors *a* and *b* using the formula below:

 \f[
 o_{i} = a_{i} + b_{i}